BharatKalluri/lyricfetcher/readme.md

 # API
 The API is hosted at pylyricfetcher.herokuapp.com.
 It is written using the super fast [Sanic](https://github.com/channelcat/sanic) as the backend.
-(Please be patient if your first call is slow, as it uses Heroku free plan so the system takes time to start)
+(Please be patient if your first call is slow, as it uses Heroku free plan so the vm takes time to start)

 ## API calls
 An example call to the API can be as follows